Cerberos4238/MatrixTroll/README.md

 # MatrixTroll
-A little matrix ScreenSaver troll for Debian/Ubuntu terms made in C
+A little matrix ScreenSaver troll for Debian/Ubuntu terminal.

 Be sure to have X11/Xlib.h installed ( apt install libx11-dev )